-Tolmin is a short 20min drive (or bus ride) south-east of Kobarid.
+Tolmin is a short 20-minute drive (or bus ride) southeast of Kobarid.
 If you come by car there are several parking lots: one right by the entrance (which costs EUR7 during summer) and a second parking lot (free of charge) approximately 15 minutes walk away from the entrance.

-If you don’t have your own transport: From the bus stop in Tolmin’s centre to the entrance of the Tolmin Gorges, it’s an easy 2km/30min walk along the Tolminka river.
+If you don’t have your own transport: From the bus stop in Tolmin’s centre to the entrance of the Tolmin Gorges, it’s an easy 2-kilometre / 30-minute walk along the Tolminka river.

 There is a trail leading through the Tolmin Gorges, and you’ll be given a map at the entrance to guide you.

-My favourite parts were the deep and narrow Tolminka Gorge with its thermal spring – #2 on the map (the water was low enough for me to see it) and Devil’s Bridge high above, as well as Bear’s Head (a large mossy rock wedged into the narrow gorge of the Zadlaščica river) – #7 on the map.
+My favourite parts were the deep and narrow Tolminka Gorge with its thermal spring – number 2 on the map (the water was low enough for me to see it) and Devil’s Bridge high above, as well as Bear’s Head (a large mossy rock wedged into the narrow gorge of the Zadlaščica River) – number 7 on the map.

 The drive back to Ljubljana (city or airport) takes about two hours.
 If you have time stop in Most na Soči along the way.
 Thanks to a nearby hydro-electric plant, the Soča river forms a lake here, creating a very picturesque setting for this quaint little town.